 - the thermostat alerts you that the battery is low and it needs to shut itself down

 - the thermostat’s animated properties are slower than usual

 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is black and unresponsive (you may also see a blinking red or green light above the display)

 - the thermostat can’t control the corresponding HVAC unit(s)

 After around 10 minutes of charging, disconnect the Nest Thermostat from the USB cable.
-If the thermostat has turned on while charging, shut it down and then turn it back on again, manually restarting the thermostat.
-Once it has fully restarted, plug it back in to complete charging.
-After about 60 minutes of charging, unhook the Nest Thermostat and reattach it to its base.
+If the thermostat has turned on during this time, power it off and then turn it back on again, manually restarting the system.
+Once it has fully restarted, plug it back in to reach full charge.
+After another 60 minutes of charging, unhook the Nest Thermostat and reconnect it to its base.

 You should be be ready to go and this point, but again, for more detailed instructions and information, please see Nest Support.

 Finally, do not let this incident panic you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is honestly saving money for you daily.
-When set it up properly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
+By owning and properly using Nest, your thermostat is honestly saving money for you every day.
+When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.